-In addition to the traditional food retail outlets, farm and garden scale urban agriculture has health, benefits for public including encouraging people to consume fresh produce and involving residents in social interactions.
-Urban agriculture also contributes to the creation of safe, healthy, and green environments in neighborhoods through the reuse of otherwise vacant or underutilized land.
+In addition to the traditional food retail outlets, farm and garden scale urban agriculture has for public health, benefits including encouraging people to consume fresh produce and involving residents in social interactions.
+Urban agriculture also contributes to the creation of safe, healthy, and areen environments in neighborhoods through the reuse of otherwise vacant or underutilized land.

 Providing a sustainable food system requires the collaboration of both the City and residents.
 The City of Delray Beach has established policies and regulations that support the expansion of urban farms and community gardens.
-Several community gardens have been established throughout the City and a community orchard was established within the Catherine Strong Park.
+Several community gardens have been established throughout the city and a community orchard was established within the Catherine Strong Park.